yvesgurcan/yvesgurcan/README.md

     </tr>
 </table>

+## Who?

 Product-minded software engineer with a passion for developing bleeding edge web and mobile applications as well as event-driven architectures.
 Developer of elegant user experiences and aficionado of cloud computing.
 Avid learner and active participant of the tech community as a speaker and mentor.

 Schedule a time to talk with Yves: https://calendly.com/yvesgurcan/chat

 Resume: [Microsoft Word Document](https://yvesgurcan.com/resume.docx), [PDF](https://yvesgurcan.com/resume.pdf), [HTML](https://stackoverflow.com/cv/yvesgurcan).

+Wondering how to say my first name?
+It's pronounced just like *Eve*!

 ## Speaker